dbaggott/newrelic-dropwizard/README.md

 ## Metrics Data Collection

-A wide-range of the standard Dropwizard metrics as exposed on `/metrics` are collected and displayed within the NR dashboard including (among other things) information about requests rates and response times, threading, memory,
+A wide-range of the standard Dropwizard metrics as exposed on `/metrics` are collected and displayed within the NR dashboard including (among other things) information about requests rates and response times, request queueing, threading, and memory.

 ## Installation